Bahía de Chismuyo

 About Bahía de Chismuyo

 Bahía de Chismuyo is a large coastal protected area designated as a Habitat Management Area, located in the Department of Valle in southern Honduras along the Gulf of Fonseca.
-Covering approximately 316 square kilometers—including 21,572 hectares of terrestrial area and 10,042 hectares of maritime area—it encompasses one of the largest and best-preserved mangrove ecosystems in the southern zone of Honduras.
-The reserve extends through the municipalities of Nacaome, San Lorenzo, Goascorán, Amapala, and Alianza, featuring a coastline of roughly 90 kilometers.
-Chismuyo sits within the broader Gulf of Fonseca, a tripartite bay shared with El Salvador and Nicaragua, and plays a critical ecological role in maintaining the productivity of coastal fisheries and protecting shorelines from storm surge and erosion.
+Covering approximately 316 square kilometers (31,616 hectares)—including approximately 21,572 hectares of terrestrial area and 10,042 hectares of maritime area—it encompasses one of the largest and best-preserved mangrove ecosystems in the southern zone of Honduras.
+[1] The reserve extends through the municipalities of Nacaome, San Lorenzo, Goascorán, Amapala, and Alianza, featuring an extensive coastline of tidal channels and estuaries.
+Chismuyo sits within the broader Gulf of Fonseca, a tripartite bay shared with El Salvador and Nicaragua, and forms part of the Sistema de Humedales de la Zona Sur de Honduras, recognized collectively as Ramsar Site 1000 in 1999.
+[2] Chismuyo plays a critical ecological role in maintaining the productivity of coastal fisheries and protecting shorelines from storm surge and erosion.

 Wildlife Ecosystems

 The mangrove and coastal habitats of Bahía de Chismuyo support an exceptional diversity of wildlife, including a rich community of resident and migratory birds, reptiles, mammals, and marine species.
-Hawksbill and olive ridley sea turtles nest on beaches within the reserve, while bottlenose dolphins, locally called bufeos, are regularly observed in the bay.
-Camera trap surveys have recorded at least 10 species of medium and large mammals, including ocelots, raccoons, and white-tailed deer navigating the mangrove forests and adjacent dry forest patches.
-Migratory shorebirds including semipalmated sandpipers, willets, and reddish egrets stop in the tidal mudflats during their seasonal movements along the Pacific Americas Flyway.
-The estuarine waterways also shelter American crocodiles, which breed in the dense mangrove root systems.
+Hawksbill and olive ridley sea turtles nest on beaches within the reserve, while bottlenose dolphins are regularly observed in the bay.
+Camera trap surveys have recorded medium and large mammals, including ocelots, raccoons, and white-tailed deer navigating the mangrove forests and adjacent dry forest patches.
+Migratory shorebirds including sandpipers, willets, and reddish egrets stop in the tidal mudflats during their seasonal movements along the Pacific Americas Flyway.
+The estuarine waterways also shelter American crocodiles (Crocodylus acutus), which breed in the dense mangrove root systems.

 Flora Ecosystems